The Honeymooners: Ralph Kramden

 Played by Jackie Gleason, a bus driver for the fictional Gotham Bus Company based in New York City, he is never seen driving a bus (except in publicity photos), but sometimes is shown at the bus depot.
 Ralph is frustrated by his lack of success and often develops get-rich-quick schemes.
 He is short-tempered, frequently resorting to bellowing, insults, and hollow threats.
+The show's other characters have his weight as an easy target for the insults that they throw back at him.
 Well-hidden beneath the many layers of bluster, however, is a softhearted man who loves his wife and is devoted to his best friend, Ed Norton.
 Ralph enjoys bowling and playing pool; he is proficient at both and is an enthusiastic member of the Loyal Order of Raccoons (although in several episodes, a blackboard at the lodge lists his dues as being in arrears).
 Ralph's mother rarely is mentioned, although she appears in one episode.
 Ralph's father is mentioned in only one episode ("Young Man with a Horn") as having given Ralph a cornet he learned to play as a boy, and Ralph insists on keeping the cornet when Alice suggests it be thrown away.

 The Ralph Kramden character was given honorary membership in the real New York City bus drivers' union (Local 100 of the Transport Workers Union) during the run of the show, and a Brooklyn bus depot was named in Gleason's honor after his death.
 Ralph Kramden was the inspiration for the animated character Fred Flintstone.
 An eight-foot-tall bronze statue of a jolly Jackie Gleason in a bus driver's uniform was erected in 1999 in front of Manhattan's midtown Port Authority Bus Terminal.
 TV Land funded the statue in cooperation with Gleason's estate and the Port Authority.
 Also in 1999, Ralph was ranked #13 on TV Guides list of the 50 greatest TV characters.